 links Peterborough with Stamford and was introduced in 1988 when

 Transport closed their local depot and withdrew from the Stamford

-area.
+area (Barton had in turn taken over Cream Buses of Stamford in 1961).
 At that time Kimes of Folkingham introduced an alternative

 Delaine route 202 links Bourne

 Stamford via Essendine whilst the 203 runs from Bourne to Stamford via

 The busy Delaine route from Peterborough to Bourne continues to this day and was enhanced to three times an hour between The Deepings and Peterborough when Stagecoach withdrew their long standing hourly service on that route in April 2011.
 Minimum all day commitment for the principal services would appear to be 101 / 102 with five buses, with two needed for the 201 and two more for the 202 / 203.
 In 2006 the fleet size was recorded as twenty four, of which no less than eighteen were double-deckers.
 Under the fifth generation of the family, the fleet in summer 2012 numbers twenty one vehicles - of which sixteen are double-deckers, some of which are named - plus another three double-deckers in the heritage fleet.

 The timetable illustration below is for the Bourne to Peterborough route and is believed to date from the 1960s.
 At the time the business traded as Delaine Coaches with a mixed fleet of coaches and buses but since 1995 is now called Delaine Buses with an all bus fleet, and all of Volvo manufacture.